California's Bullet Train Hurtles Towards a Multibillion-Dollar Overrun

 Welcome Back to DrudgeDot!
 (Score:4, Insightful)

+Or...or maybe just do what all the greenies like anyway and shop/eat/live local?

 Re:Welcome Back to DrudgeDot!
-(Score:4, Interesting)
+(Score:5, Interesting)

 The Interstate System.
 NASA's trips to the planets.
 FDA keeping your food from killing you.
 SS keeping Grandma from moving in with you.
 NiH keeping research going on the diseases that might kill you.
 Need I continue or has your myopic stupidity completely clouded your vision?